 Luxor’s five-acre pool is divided into four sections.
 An oasis of faux Egyptian decor, it boasts one of the largest pool decks on the Strip.
 During the summer, there’s an LGBT-friendly pool party (one of the few on the Strip) Temptation Sundays, with a live DJ and lots of hot, sculpted eye candy.

 What Luxor lacks in personality these days, it makes up for in entertainment options.
-Prop comedian Carrot Top’s long-running show is still a hit, while Cirque du Soleil-produced Criss Angel: Mindfreak is a hit with Angel’s loyal fans.
+Prop comedian Carrot Top’s long-running show is still a hit, while Blue Man Group is always a fun night out.
 Things can get educational as well, with visits to the popular Bodies and well-regarded Titanic exhibits.